sessionjs/docs/docs/network/index.md

 <td> Network type </td> <td> Supports onion routing </td> <td> Description </td>
 </tr>
 <tr>
-<td><a href="./bun-local.md">Bun (local)</a></td>
+<td><a href="./bun-local">Bun (local)</a></td>
 <td>❌</td>
 <td> This network type is default and simpliest.
 It is intended to be used in the same process that @session.js/client instances run in.
 It's ideal if you just want to start and doing everything on server in one project without browser or other parts. </td>
 </tr>

 <tr>
-<td><a href="./bun-remote.md">Bun (remote) for proxies</a></td>
+<td><a href="./bun-remote">Bun (remote) for proxies</a></td>
 <td>❌</td>
 <td> This network might be useful if you're building client in environment that does not allow you sending requests to Session nodes with self-signed certificates.
 This option is ideal for browser clients, because it handles all network connection on backend proxy that forwards client-side encrypted data to snodes.
-Check out simple <a href="">browser example here</a>https://github.com/sessionjs/examples. </td>
+Check out simple <a href="https://github.com/sessionjs/examples">browser example here</a>. </td>
 </tr>

 </table>